PureCloud Customer Care

 Time to resolve is the amount of time it takes to resolve the root cause of an issue.

-Time to restore targets are based on Severity.
+Time to restore targets are based on the assigned Severity Level.

 PureCloud Customer Care analysts aim to reach restoration of your issue within the following target restoration times.